grafana/tempo/docs/design-proposals/2022-04 TraceQL Concepts.md

 **Examples**

-Find traces where that have more than 3 spans with an attribute`http.status` with a value of `200`:
+Find traces that have more than 3 spans with an attribute `http.status` with a value of `200`:
 `{ http.status = 200 } | count() > 3`

 ## Grouping